lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Customizing
 -----------
-To change your prefrences for quassel press :kbd:`F7` or :menuselection:`Settings --> Configure Quassel`.
+To change your preferences for quassel press :kbd:`F7` or :menuselection:`Settings --> Configure Quassel`.
 To change the client style for the widget of quassel choose a widget style from the :guilabel:`Client style` drop down menu.
 To toggle showing tray icon check/uncheck the :guilabel:`Show system tray icon` checkbox.
 If you want to be able to close the quassel window and still have quassel running in the system tray to bring it back up check the :guilabel:`Hide to tray on close button`.

 The :guilabel:`Chat view` tab has settings for colors timestamps and hyperlinks.
 To chose a custom chat window font press the :guilabel:`Custom chat window font` checkbox and then press the :guilabel:`choose` button to choose a new font.
 To toggle if you want colored text press/unpress the :guilabel:`Allow colored text` checkbox.
 To toggle previews of hyperlinks in chat check/uncheck the :guilabel:`Show previews of webpages on URL hover`.
 To toggle setting marker line when switching chats check/uncheck the :guilabel:`Set marker line automatically when switching chats`.
 To toggle the set marker line automatically when Quassel losses focus check/uncheck :guilabel:`Set marker line automatically when Quassel loses focus` checkbox.